tragle/voom/README.md

 ### Mapping objects

-In general, objects are mapped structurally based on shared values in two object literals, or schemas.
+In general, objects are mapped structurally based on shared values in the leaf nodes of two object literals, or schemas.

 ```javascript
 var f = require('voom').f;